Text source: Bethany World Prayer Center / James Jeffrey

 The Socotran live on the island of Socotra, which is located in shark-infested waters between the Horn of Africa and the Arabian Peninsula.
 Socotra's name is traced back to Sanskrit (an ancient Indic language), meaning "island abode of bliss," and is mentioned in various legends.

-The inhabitants of Socotra differ from mainland Arabs, and are believed to be a mixture of Greek, Portuguese, African, and Arab.
+The inhabitants of Socotra differ from mainland Arabs, and are believed to be a mixture of Greek, Portuguese, African, and Arabs.
 Their language is a version of the ancient Himyarite language, which was spoken in pre-Islamic Arabia for many centuries.

 Socotra was long ruled by the Mahra sultans of southeastern Yemen.
 Their rule was interrupted by Portuguese occupation between 1507 and 1511.
 In 1834, the British tried, but failed, to purchase the island.
 However, in the 1880s, the sultan accepted British protection for the sultanate.
 The sultanate finally came to an end in 1967, when Socotra became part of Yemen.